 Notice that for each positive integer $n$, $\pi^2$ is also the uniformizer of $F_n$, hence the polynomial $x^2-\pi^2$ is also irreducible in $F_n$.
 It then follows that $E_n\coloneqq E\otimes_F F_n$ is a ramified quadratic field extension of $F_n$. \end{proof}

-In the rest of this Appendix, we assume that the local $F$ satisfies the conditions in this lemma.
+In the rest of this appendix, we assume that the local fields $F$ and $E$ satisfy the conditions in this lemma.
 We also retain the notations in the proof of this lemma.
-Let $\Gamma_n$ be the Galois group of $F_n/F$.
-Let $k_n$ be the residue field of $F_n$ and $E_n$.
+Let $\Gamma_n$ be the Galois group of $F_n/F$, and $k_n$ the residue field of both $F_n$ and $E_n$.
 We denote by $d_{u}$ the degree of $k_1$ over $\FF_p$.
 In spirit of Theorem \ref{App.B.6}, we prove the following: \begin{theorem} Fix a positive integer $n$.
 Let $N$ be an arbitrary positive integer.
 Suppose

 Then, for $\star\in\{S,O\}$, we have

 \end{theorem} \begin{proof} By the structure theorem of local fields, we have

 and